EonMurph/FooTime/README.md

-# FooTime
+# FooTime (WIP)

-An app for tracking your time using user defined activities.
+An app built with flutter, for tracking your time using user defined activities.